 Chemex’ jug is one of the most sought after manual coffee makers.
-It’s a great looking glass pot with wooden collar to protect from heat.
+It’s a great looking glass pot with a wooden collar to protect from heat.
 They have several models, from 3 cup to 10 cup, which makes them appropriate for bigger families.
 I personally like the 6 cup brewer, I believe it’s the best size.
 There is also a version of the brewer without the wood collar.
 This one has a handle.
 I find the former on better, I find it more elegant.

 The Chemex brewers come with thick paper filters, which allows for that clean, smooth cup of joe so specific to drip brewing.
 The flavor is unbeatable though, comparable with only Technivorm and Bonavita.

-How to Make Pour Over Coffee – Grind Size, Dose, Recipe and Instructions
+How to Make Pour Over Coffee – Grind Size, Dose, Recipe, and Instructions

 Pour Over Coffee Ratio

-Pour over coffee brewing is a passive form of brewing coffee with no added pressure so a medium grind is recommended for optimum extraction which is coarser than espresso grind but finer than the grind for French pot coffee.
+Pour over coffee brewing is a passive form of brewing coffee with no added pressure.
+A medium grind is recommended for optimum extraction which is coarser than espresso grind but finer than the grind for French pot coffee.
 As with other brewing methods, the best ratio of coffee to water is 60g of coffee to 1 quart, (liter), of water or roughly speaking 1 tablespoon of coffee beans to 1 cup of water.
 Pour over coffee makers are generally single serving devices so this ratio is divided by four to achieve the quantities for a single serving of coffee.
 If you like weighing, our ratio is 15 g of coffee to 250 ml of water.
 I personally like to use 16g of coffee and 233 ml of water.
 This allows for some of your dose being left in the grinder and for a slightly stronger cup of coffee, but this is just personal preference.
-As a general rule the mass ratio should be around 1:16 to 1:14.
+As a general rule, the mass ratio should be around 1:16 to 1:14.

-I have read a few other tutorials on “how to make pour over coffee”, and to be honest I was surprised about the conflicting information.
+I have read a few other tutorials on “how to make pour over coffee”, and to be honest I was surprised by the conflicting information.
 What you need to remember is that the water temperature needs to be adjusted for different beans, and different roasts.
 Your taste plays a role too.
 As a safe starting point, water should be around 200 degrees Fahrenheit, a few degrees under boiling temperature.
 Water should be fresh and filtered.
 As I said mentioned, brewing temperature can be slightly changed according to your taste.
-For a dark roast 200 °F is perfect, but for lighter roasts you need to increase the water temperature a few degrees up to 207°F. For finer grinds you need to lower the brewing temperature.
+For a dark roast 200 °F is perfect, but for lighter roasts, you need to increase the water temperature a few degrees up to 207°F. For finer grinds, you need to lower the brewing temperature.
 For instance, for a fine grind, dark roast, your water can be as low as 196°F. But experimenting with various grinds takes a special dripper, and a special technique not discussed here.
 In general, hotter water will help for a better dissolution, but this is not always a good thing when we talk about making coffee.
 A better dissolution will dissolve more compounds from the ground coffee, including the ones that impart bitterness.
 So, if your coffee has too much bite, you know the water was too hot.

 Pour Over Coffee Instructions